NightWalker110/HackerRank-ProjectEuler/README.md

 # HackerRank-ProjectEuler-

-These are the programs of hackerrank contest named Project Euler.
+These are the programs of HackerRank contest named Project Euler.